-The vegetables can be prepared ahead, which is always a bonus on Christmas Day, cut and mixed with the dressing they can sit in the fridge even overnight – but do bring them back to room temperature before roasting and heating up the tray will help further.
-I once cooked prepped in advance roast veg and roast spuds for Christmas lunch straight from the fridge – total disaster, they never wanted to cook, brown or crispen.
-Turkey almost went cold (turkey…).
+The vegetables can certainly be prepared ahead which is always a bonus on Christmas Day.
+You can peel, cut and mixed them with the dressing to sit in the fridge even overnight, but do bring them back to room temperature before roasting and make sure to preheat the roasting tray before they go in.

 - 6-8 carrots, washed and cut into thick batons

 - 2-3 parsnips, peeled and cut into chunkier pieces than the carrots